What is a website click map (heatmap) and why do we need it?

 Testing the heatmap on a website with a responsive layout we noticed that click areas are displayed with a slight distortion.
 It’s likely that CrazyEgg doesn’t take into account the difference between standard and responsive layouts.
 Hence, the analysis of the heatmap can have a considerable measurement error.

-- Сonfetti offers a convenient segmentation of users by traffic channel.
+- Сonfetti: Convenient user segmentation by traffic channel.

 - Complicated registration procedure;